 Improving Working Capital

-Businesses that struggle to maintain a sufficient working capital need reevaluate how they run their operation.
+Businesses that struggle to maintain sufficient working capital need to reevaluate how they run their operation.
 It is imperative that they look for ways to increase and preserve their working capital.

 Focusing on cash payments can be a great boost to a business’s working capital.
 Executing this may mean revisiting your accounts receivable policies and revising them to encourage your customers to pay earlier.

-In addition to attempting to increase cash payments, a business may also want consider revising their credit policies.
+In addition to attempting to increase cash payments, a business may also want to consider revising its credit policies.
 They should be sure that their credit practices are clear to their staff.
 Each customer should be checked out thoroughly before extending them credit.
 Set credit limits and stick to them.